 2026 Houston Open longshot picks, odds, PGA props: This golf parlay could return almost $18,000

-SportsLine's model simulated the Houston Open 2026 10,000 times and revealed a PGA longshot parlay that could return nearly $18,000 on just a $10 bet
+SportsLine's model simulated the Texas Children's Houston Open 2026 10,000 times and revealed a PGA longshot parlay that could return nearly $18,000 on just a $10 bet

 Creating a golf longshot parlay could rely on several types of PGA bets as the Texas Children's Houston Open 2026 takes place this week.
 It tees off on Thursday from Memorial Park Golf Course, and margin of victory is a potential leg in a 2026 Houston Open parlay.
 The last two editions of this event have been decided by a single stroke but the three preceding those were decided by multiple strokes.
 A PGA parlay could also include Houston Open bets such as if a player will miss or make the cut, if there will be a hole in one or head-to-head matchups.

 The latest Houston Open 2026 odds have defending champion Min Woo Lee, who opened higher than +2000, as the favorite at +1300 after Scottie Scheffler withdrew on Tuesday.
 Other contenders include Chris Gotterup (+1800), Jake Knapp (+2000) and Sam Burns and Brooks Koepka at +2200.
-Tony Finau won this tournament in 2022 and then finished runner-up in the next edition, as Finau would return +1200 in your PGA picks to notch a Top 5 finish.
+Tony Finau, who is +5500 to win outright, won this tournament in 2022 and then finished runner-up in the next edition, as Finau would return +1200 in your PGA picks to notch a Top 5 finish.
 Before making any 2026 Houston Open picks or golf parlays, you need to see this PGA Tour parlay from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, has been red-hot since the PGA Tour resumed in June 2020.
 In fact, the model is up over $8,000 on its best bets since the restart, nailing tournament after tournament.